 Be patient.
-By letting nature take its course, bringing a new dog home to another dog works well if you can let the old dog and a second dog adjust on their own time.
+Letting nature take its course, bringing a new dog home to another dog works well if you let the old dog and a second dog adjust on their own time.

-By letting the dogs establish their relationship, the puppy’s inherent pack instincts are reinforced.
+Letting the dogs establish their relationship reinforces the puppy’s inherent pack instincts.
 The puppy will learn trust and respect and understand his place in the pack has to be earned.